The Toothbrushing Mistake Everyone Makes

 There are three types of people in this world: those who floss before brushing, after brushing, or don’t floss at all.

 Horn cites a small 2018 study of 25 dental students, published in the Journal of Periodontology, that confirms the best routine is: floss, then brush.
 The floss-brush group saw a reduction in interdental and whole plaque more than the brush-floss group.
 Furthermore, fluoride concentration in interdental plaque was higher in the floss-brush group than the other group.
 The floss-brush approach “may be the ideal sequence” for the most thorough removal of dental plaque, according to Horn.
-Here are some additional oral hygiene tips for a healthy, bright smile.

 Talk with your dentist